Guaranteed Privacy-Preserving $\mathcal{H}_{\infty}$-Optimal Interval Observer Design for Bounded-Error LTI Systems: Introduction

 Considering dynamic settings, differential privacy has been applied to filtering, assuming either that the statistical characterizations of uncertainties are known \cite{le2013differentially} or that there is no disturbance \cite{le2020differentially}.
 However, these approaches are not applicable to bounded-error settings where uncertainties are only assumed to be bounded (set-valued) with unknown distributions.
 In such settings, interval observers \cite{zheng2016design,khajenejad2022h} are capable of providing guaranteed and uniformly bounded state estimates.
 The work in \cite{degue2020differentially} proposed a differentially private mechanism to augment an existing interval observer \mkj{for LTI systems}.
 This was done via an input perturbation mechanism, by which stochastic bounded-support noise was added to each individual's data prior to sending it to the observer.
 The existence of such initial stable observer (i.e, a stabilizing gain) was assumed to be granted. \mkj{Moreover,} after the injection of the additional stochastic perturbation, neither the \mkj{correctnes, i.e., the framer property of the} observer, nor its stability \mkj{were} re-evaluated.
 While~\cite{degue2020differentially} provide\mkj{d} a first design method that is inclusive of differential privacy, the question of guaranteed-\mkj{private}-stable and optimal design was left unaddressed, which this paper contributes toward.

-{\emph{{Contributions}.}} We start by refining a new notion of guaranteed privacy, which characterizes privacy in terms of how close the ranges of two set-valued estimates of the published data are.
-As opposed to stochastic differential privacy, guaranteed privacy is deterministic, i.e., provides hard bounds for the distance between \emph{any} two possible values belonging to the guaranteed set of estimates of the published data.
-Then, we synthesize an interval observer \mkj{for LTI bounded-error systems}, though designing \mkj{a} bounded noise perturbation factor, as well as an observer gain. \mkj{The observer} simultaneously returns guaranteed private and stable interval-valued estimates of the desired variable.
+{\emph{{Contributions}.}} We start by refining a new notion of guaranteed privacy, which characterizes privacy in terms of how close the ranges of two set-valued estimates of the published data are, \mmoh{i.e, how small the distance of the set-estimates and how big their intersection are}. \mmoh{As opposed to stochastic differential privacy, guaranteed privacy is deterministic, i.e., provides hard and quantifiable upper bounds for the distance between \emph{any} two possible values belonging to the guaranteed set of estimates of the published data.} Then, we synthesize an interval observer \mmoh{for a perturbed LTI bounded-error system}, though designing \mkj{a} bounded noise perturbation factor, as well as observer gain\mmoh{s}. \mmok{Our observer design, which is \emph{correct-by-construction}, returns guaranteed set-valued estimates of a desired variable, which is a function/transformation of the system state.
+This allows us to reserve the choice of observer gains and perturbation factor to satisfy both stability and privacy.} \mkj{Hence, the synthesized observer} simultaneously returns guaranteed private and stable interval-valued estimates of \mmoh{the} desired variable.
 Further, we show that our design is optimal, in the sense that it minimizes the $\mathcal{H}_{\infty}$ norm of the observer error system.
-Finally we study the accuracy of our proposed mechanism by quantifying the loss due to considering guaranteed privacy specifications.
+Finally, we study the accuracy of our proposed mechanism by quantifying the loss due to considering guaranteed privacy specifications. \mmoh{This results in designing guaranteed privacy-preserving observers that are optimal in the sense that they minimize the corresponding inaccuracy due to the perturbations.
+Furthermore, the designed mechanisms are robust against uncertainties in environment, in the sense of considering the worst-case scenario. \mmok{Finally, our design approach is based on solving a mixed-integer semi-definite programs (MISDP), with the main advantage that it does not require us to impose additional constraints, and hence conservatism, as is the case for the semi-definite programming (SDP)-based solutions.
+In other word, our proposed solution is \emph{tight}.}}